 Lara Croll, HHR Analyst

-Originally from Abbotsford, Lara Croll has a Masters of Public Policy from Simon Fraser University, and an undergraduate degree in Economics.
+Originally from Abbotsford, Lara Croll has a Master’s in Public Policy from Simon Fraser University, and an undergraduate degree in Economics.
 Prior to joining the BCCPA team, Lara interned for the BC Care Providers Association in 2014, as well as working in the customer service industry for eight years.

 On weekends, Lara enjoys swimming, pottery, and volunteering for Watari Counselling and Services Society. email@example.com